How can I be notified when the investment portal is released?

 What is an accredited investor?

-An accredited meets the requirements set by the US Securities and Exchange Commission (SEC) which allows them to invest in certain private securities opportunities.
+An accredited investor meets the requirements set by the US Securities and Exchange Commission (SEC) which allows them to invest in certain private securities opportunities.

 The SEC website contains a full explanation As an overview, being an accredited investor means you meet the following criteria: